seqan/seqan/manual/source/HowTo/EfficientImportOfMillionsOfSequences.rst

 Remarks
 -------

-* We intentionally use :dox:`ContainerConcept#appendValue` to fill the StringSets as for some applications it is more memory efficient to use a :dox:`ConcatDirectStringSet` to store imported sequences and ids.
+* We intentionally use :dox:`ContainerConcept#appendValue appendValue` to fill the StringSets as for some applications it is more memory efficient to use a :dox:`ConcatDirectStringSet` to store imported sequences and ids.
-  :dox:`ConcatDirectStringSet` consists of only one :dox:`String` concatenating all sequences and a String containing the begin positions which induce less overhead compared to storing millions of single Strings separately on heap with their own begin, end and capacity information.
+  The :dox:`ConcatDirectStringSet` consists of only one :dox:`String` concatenating all sequences and a String containing the begin positions which induce less overhead compared to storing millions of single Strings separately on heap with their own begin, end and capacity information.
 * Although not visible in the example, the import functions can of course also import large sequences spanning multiple lines in various formats.

 Fragment Store